Introducing the Oldman Watershed Council!

 - developing and implementing integrated land and water plans.

-The Council is governed by a Board of Directors who are comprised of sixteen representatives from various organizations, and four members at large.
+The Council is governed by a Board of Directors who are comprised of nineteen representatives from various stakeholder sectors, and four members at large.

 The OWC was formed in September 2004, when the Oldman River Basin Water Quality Initiative (Initiative) merged with the Oldman Basin Advisory Council (BAC).
 When the Province's Water for Life strategy was released, these two groups combined to provide a diverse partnership knowledgeable in all areas of watershed management, including sustainable water management and land use practices in the Oldman Basin.